about14sheep/ml_keras/first_model/README.md

 uncomment line 47 to see array of prediction confidence

-uncomment line 48 to see accuracy results (first value is loss, second is validation)
+terminal prints accuracy results (first value is loss, second is validation) at the very end

+matplotlib saves accuracy graphs in plots directory

 sequential model with 3 layers of vector shape